dazulu/applescript-tasks/README.md

-## AppleScript file for multiple tab tasks
+## Automating tasks with AppleScript (iTerm)
 How to use AppleScript to run multiple, tabbed, terminal tasks with iTerm.

-This is part of my blog post [http://frontend.irish/multiple-terminal-tasks-mac](http://frontend.irish/multiple-terminal-tasks-mac).
+This is part of my blog post [Automating tasks with AppleScript](http://frontend.irish/automating-terminal-tasks).